Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 HKLM\SOFTWARE\Policies\Microsoft\Windows\Network Connections:NC_StdDomainUserSetLocation
 ```

-## 3.6.11.1 - Ensure 'Hardened UNC Paths' is set to 'Enabled, with "Require Mutual Authentication" and "Require Integrity" set for all NETLOGON and SYSVOL shares'
+## 3.6.11.1 - 'Hardened UNC Paths' is set to 'Enabled, with "Require Mutual Authentication" and "Require Integrity" set for all NETLOGON and SYSVOL shares'

 >[!NOTE]
 >This policy setting configures secure access to UNC paths